How to Best Support your Favorite Audiobook Creators

 Library Audiobooks

-Through Findaway Voices, authors can choose if and how they want to publish library copies.
-If they want their audiobook to be available in library apps, they can choose a pricing structure and might either opt to be paid per download (e.g. $2) or sell a high-priced library copy that can be downloaded a certain number of times.
-The audiobook publisher or indie author has full control here.
+Through a platform like Findaway Voices, authors can choose if and how they want to publish library copies.
+If they want their audiobook to be available in library apps, they can pick a pricing structure and might either opt to be paid per download (e.g., $2) or sell a high-priced library copy that can be downloaded a certain number of times.

 So, what can you do?

-To sum it up, as long as you obtain an audiobook legally, everything is good and you are supporting your favorite authors and audiobook creators to the best of your abilities!
+To sum it up, as long as you obtain an audiobook legally, everything is good, and you are supporting your favorite authors and audiobook creators to the best of your abilities!
 Authors are being paid for library copies and for audiobooks in subscriptions like Scribd.

 You can also consider supporting your favorite authors by buying the print or ebook version of your favorite book since royalties for these are usually higher.

-All about Audiobooks
+All about Audiobooks / 2 Comments

 2 thoughts on “How to Best Support your Favorite Audiobook Creators”